Crusader (Marvel Comics)

-Crusader is the name of different fictional characters appearing in American comic books published by Marvel Comics.
-Two have made significant appearances and other are minor characters or aliases.
+Crusader is the name of several characters appearing in American comic books published by Marvel Comics.
+Two versions have made significant appearances while others are minor characters who have utilized the alias.

-The first Crusader first appeared in Thor #330 (April, 1983) and was created by writer Alan Zelenetz and penciller Bob Hall.
+The first version first appeared in Thor #330 (April, 1983) and was created by writer Alan Zelenetz and penciller Bob Hall.

-The second is a Skrull superhero that first appeared in Marvel Team-Up vol. 3 #23 (Aug.
+The second version is a Skrull superhero that first appeared in Marvel Team-Up vol. 3 #23 (Aug.
 2006) and was created by Robert Kirkman and Andy Kuhn.